Learn how to make guacamole. Why not make your own? It’s easy and so fresh-tasting, and you can make this recipe just how you like it best.

 - 1 large jalapeño, seeds and ribs removed, finely diced (about 1/4 cup)

-- In a large bowl, mix onion, lime, and salt.
+- In a large bowl, mix onion, lime juice, and salt.
 Set aside while you chop and prepare everything else.

 - Add avocado to bowl and mash with a fork, pastry cutter, or potato masher until only small chunks remain (or completely smooth, depending on your preference).